1. Service providers

 - Redundant and uninterruptible power supply

-- Equipment to monitor temperature and humidity in server rooms
+- Devices for monitoring temperature and humidity in server rooms

 - Air conditioning in server rooms